feiyanglin/feiyanglin.github.io/_pages/research.md

 <details>
   <summary>
-  <a href = "https://www-users.cse.umn.edu/~reiner/REU/DaoKenshurLinMengStierYostWolff2019.pdf"> Metaplectic Analogues of Gelfand-Graev Models </a>, with Q. D. Vu, N. Kenshur, C. Meng, Z. Stier, C. Yost-Wolff.
+  <a href = "https://www-users.cse.umn.edu/~reiner/REU/DaoKenshurLinMengStierYostWolff2019.pdf">Metaplectic Analogues of Gelfand-Graev Models</a>, with Q. D. Vu, N. Kenshur, C. Meng, Z. Stier, C. Yost-Wolff.
 REU report (2019)
 </summary>
 <hr>
 In this report, we study the representations of the Schur cover of the eleven (untwisted) finite groups of Lie type whose Schur multiplier is non-trivial.